porras/sonic-pi-akai-apc-mini/README.md

 * A `selector` that actually works
 * Free play with samples
-* Improvements to `attach_fader` so that a couple of things that are currently not possible, are:
-  * Using it to control the mixer (`set_mixer_control!`, etc.)
+* Make it possible to attach/set the same fader more than once
-  * Attaching the same fader to different nodes, or different properties of the same node
 * Better performance and stability in general

 ## Contributing